ricknoboa137/OE-Platy-Presence-/README.md

-# OE-Platy-Presence-
+# OE-Platy-Presence
+This repository contains the current development state of a Telepresence Toolkit for mobile robot platforms, developed by the Obuda University.

 ## Receive stereo-video in MetaQuest_2 from a mobile robot platform.

-This repository contains the current development state of a Telepresence Toolkit for mobile robot platforms, developed by the Obuda University.

 1. Download the Unity Project from the link: